softdream/Slam-Project-Of-MyOwn/README.md

 ```shell
 mkdir build
 ```
-Go into the build folder and execute the command
+Go into the 'build' folder and execute the command
 ```shell
 cd ./build
 cmake ..